hillc255/Inventory2/README.md

 # Inventory2
-Android Studio project: Create an Inventory app using an SQLite Database - Grow with Google Challenge Scholarship 2018
+Android Studio project: Create an Inventory app using an SQLite Database - Grow with Google - Udacity Nanodegree Scholarship 2018

 ## Synopsis